jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/trackplan/index.md

 With support for many project roles, you can use the Track & Plan feature for large or small teams, and you can manage complex or simple projects, too.

+You can use the Track & Plan feature with all your public IBM DevOps Services projects at no cost.
+If you use the feature with private projects, a fee might apply.
+See the [subscription][22] details.

 To try the Track & Plan feature, follow these instructions to start a simple, public, agile project.
 You'll use basic story, task, and defect work items to plan a chat page for a website.

 For a quick overview of features and functions, [explore the Track & Plan feature][9].